BojarLab/glycowork/README.md

 ## How to use

-`Glycowork` currently contains four main modules:
+`Glycowork` currently contains five main modules:
  - **`alignment`**
      - can be used to find similar glycan sequences by alignment according to a glycan-specific substitution matrix
  - **`glycan_data`**